blaze-developer/Chrono/docs/LOGGER-SETUP.md

 }
 ```

-In both Java, receivers can be added using ``Logger.addReceiver``, like this:
+In Java, receivers can be added like this in your constructor:
 ```java
 public YourOpMode() {
     Logger.addReceiver(new RLOGServer());